Summary

 - they give you a chance to ask questions or talk about any concerns you may have

-- your dentist can help prevent decay with treatments such as fluoride application and dental sealants
+- your dental practitioner can help your child avoid decay with treatments such as fluoride application and dental sealants

-- children get to know the dental staff and become familiar with the process of visiting the dentist.
+- children get to know the dental staff and become familiar with the process of visiting the dental clinic.

 Tips for positive dental visits

-To try to make your child’s visit to the dentist a positive one:
+Here are some ways you can help make your child's visit to the dental clinic a positive one:

-- Take your child with you when you have a check-up so that they can see what happens.
+- Take your child with you when you have a dental check so that they can see what happens.

 - Make dental appointments early in the day so your child is not tired.